The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Omitted Discussions and Proofs from Section

 For a given positive integer $x$, there are $m = 2x+1$ keychains and $n = 3x + 2$ distinct keys.
 There are $x$ pairs of keychains $(\{a_i, b_i\}, \{k_2, b_i, c_i\}), \forall i \in [x]$.
 The probability that any key of the form $a_i$ or $c_i$ is accepted is $0.51$.
 The probability that any key of the form $b_i$ is accepted is $0.5$.
 Finally, the first keychain is exactly $\{k_1, k_2\}$, with the probability that $k_1$ is accepted is $1$ and the probability that $k_2$ is accepted is $1-\epsilon$ for an arbitrarily small constant $\epsilon > 0$.
 The keychains are ordered as follows: after the first keychain, all keychains of the form $\{a_i, b_i\}$ appear before the first keychain of the form $\{k_2, b_i, c_i\}$ appears.
 A visual representation of the the instance is presented in Table \ref{instance:multi_key_exploit_suboptimal}.

 Much like the advisor search example in \Cref{subsec:intro_example}, this example offers two natural policies: one that acts greedily and one that sacrifices immediate rewards to explore alternatives that offer rewards in the future.
-The first exploitative strategy favors the guaranteed reward of correct keys that have been identified.
-On the first keychain, this strategy tests key $k_1$, which offers no future exploratory benefit.
+The first exploitative strategy favors the guaranteed reward of correct keys that have been identified.\footnote{It is worth noting that we will treat $k_1$ as an ``identified'' key because it is known to open the lock with probability $1$, although strictly speaking, it is not yet tested.
+This can be rectified by adding a keychain c0 at the beginning of the sequence that only contains key $k_1$.} On the first keychain, this strategy tests key $k_1$, which offers no future exploratory benefit.
 The second policy instead opts to test key $k_2$ first.
 By doing so, with small probability $\epsilon$, it rules out one key on each keychain of the form $\{k_2,b_i,c_i\}$.
 By further exploring the key $b_i$ on the keychains with form $\{a_i, b_i\}$, this second policy guarantees it receives a reward when possible on the last $n$ keychains.

 Consider the \textsc{Exploit} strategy that first plays $k_1$, then continues play the $a_i$ keys for the next $x$ keychains.
 Then, when the first keychain of the form $\{k_2, b_i, c_i\}$ appears, \textsc{Exploit} tries $k_2$.
 If $k_2$ is accepted, then it plays $k_2$ for all remaining keychains, otherwise it plays $c_i$ for all $x-1$ remaining keychains.
 The expected value of $\textsc{Exploit}$ is: